MichaelBoegner/dry-forloop/README.md

 the index of the element
 the array itself

 forDry() may or may not mutate the array on which it is called depending on use of the callback.
+It should be noted that the code does not mutate the Array.prototype itself.
+Rather, it simply utilizes the given parameters to mutate a standard forLoop and applies these changes to the array variable.

 # Example Code #
     const forDry = require('dry-forloop');